AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/configure-edge-system.md

 1. To create the configuration, do one of the following:

- - Click **Start With Default** to use the default configuration for the edge system type.
+ - Select **Start With Default** to use the default configuration for the edge system type.

- - Click **Import Configuration** to select a JSON file that contains the configuration.
+ - Select **Import Configuration** to select a JSON file that contains the configuration.

 1. In the **Section Select** field, select the section of the configuration to modify or select `JSON Configuration` to see the entire configuration.